JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ### Agama Project Detail Screen

 Use the appropriate key-press command from [help screen](#agama-project-help-menu) to bring up the project detail screen which is shown in the image below.

 ![image](../../assets/tui-agama-project-details.png)

-Project details screen shows important details pertaining to the Agama project.
+The project details screen shows important details about the Agama project.
 In case the project deployment is facing an error, this screen also shows these errors and the corresponding flows.

 All the flows in the project are also listed by their fully qualified names.
 Fully qualified names are useful when invoking flows.

-Project details screen also shows the JSON configuration by navigating to and pressing the `View Configuration` button.
+The project details screen also shows the JSON configuration by navigating to and pressing the `View Configuration` button.

 ![image](../../assets/tui-agama-project-view-conf.png)

 ### Agama Project Configuration Screen

 Use the appropriate key-press command from [help screen](#agama-project-help-menu) to bring up the Agama project configuration screen which is shown in the image below.

-* The screen allows export and import of the configuration.
+* The screen allows the export and import of the configuration.
 * The sample configuration can serve as a template.
-Export it into a file, then make the necessary changes to it and import it back in order to correctly configure the project.
+Export it into a file, then make the necessary changes to it and import it back to correctly configure the project.

 ![image](../../assets/tui-agama-project-manage-conf.png)

 ## Using Configuration REST API

-Janssen Server Configuration REST API exposes relavent endpoints for managing and configuring Agama projects.
-Endpoint details are publish in the [Swagger document](./../reference/openapi.md).
+Janssen Server Configuration REST API exposes relevant endpoints for managing and configuring Agama projects.
+Endpoint details are published in the [Swagger document](./../reference/openapi.md).